lgmorand/lgmorand.github.io/_posts/2022-12-16-delete-publisher.md

 ![Deletion successful](../images/blog/delete-publisher/cli1.png)

 And that's it.
-My publishers are gone and now created new ones !
+My publishers are gone and I can now create new ones !